Der-thun/rsschool-cv/cv.md

  I'm 35 year old and now work as a mobile device repairer.
 Unfortunately, this way has no prospects and I choose programming like my next work way.
 I have 2 year expirence as a Siemens PLC-programer.
 And now Full Stack development is interesting for me.

 ### Hard Skills
- HTML5, CSS/BEM, Figma, Javascript ES6, Python, MySQL, SQLite, Git, Algorithms and Data Structures, OOP, PLC Programming Languages (LAD)
+ HTML5, CSS/BEM, Figma, Javascript ES6, Python, MySQL, SQLite, Git, Algorithms and Data Structures, OOP, PLC Programming Languages (LAD).

 ### Code example
 This is an example from Codewars.
 Task text: